deca-org/deca-ui/README.md

 ## Using a component

-Here is a simple example of a basic app using DecaUI's `Button` component
+Here is a simple example of a basic app using DecaUI's `Button` component:

 ```jsx
 import { Button } from '@deca-ui/react';